harshika14/CMPE-257_ProjectTeam12/README.md

 # Potential Methods:
 For this project, we will be implementing supervised learning methods.
 We are trying to implement some functionality in our project like-
-Classification of reviews using classification methods such as- TF-IDF VECTORIZER,Gradient Boosting classifier, Naive Bayes, Decision Tree, Neural Networks (probably a transformers if time permits)
+Classification of reviews using classification methods such as- TF-IDF VECTORIZER,Gradient Boosting classifier, Naive Bayes, Decision Tree, Neural Networks (probably a transformers if time permits)</br>
-Reviews and the text data will be preprocessed using the following techniques- NLTK library which includes tools for lemmitization, stemming and removing the unnecessary words
+Reviews and the text data will be preprocessed using the following techniques- NLTK library which includes tools for lemmitization, stemming and removing the unnecessary words</br>
-Data visualization for users using- Interactive Plots using the Plotly library Data visualization for business owners by comparing various other businesses in the same city.
+Data visualization for users using- Interactive Plots using the Plotly library</br>
+Data visualization for business owners by comparing various other businesses in the same city.</br>